chengzhengqian/czq-comint.el/README.md

 Extend `czq-comint-handlers` with your own `(symbol . function)` pairs.
 Each function receives the tag body string and an alist of the remaining attributes.
 Return a string to insert into the buffer, or `nil`/`""` to suppress output.

+### Buffer-local state

+- `czq-comint-current-directory` — directory tracker cache synchronised with the most recent shell prompt.
+- `czq-comint-completion--cached-commands` — merged command list used by the
+  completion backend; refreshed on mode start and on demand.

 ## Testing